How to hide and show controls

 filterBy: [space, finish, product-code]

-6. [Optional] Subscribe the model to the entity datastore
+6. [Optional] Subscribe the model to the decision table EntityDatastore

-To run your Grasshopper model with all the remaining entities in the filtered decision table:
+Run your Grasshopper model with the remaining entities in the filtered decision table.

-• Subscribe your Model to the EntityDataStore .
+• Subscribe your Model to the decision table EntityDataStore .

 • Define the source and frame .

-• Define the name of the input to receive the filtered entities with the setInput tag.
+• Define the model input name to receive the (remaining) filtered entities with the setInput property.

 my-model: